Ernyoke/certified-aws-solutions-architect-professional/10-caching/cloudfront.md

 ## CloudFront Security

-### OAI and Custom Origins
+### OAI/OAC and Custom Origins

 - S3 origins:

-    - OAI - Origin Access Identity: is a type of identity, it can be associated with CloudFront distributions
+    - OAI - Origin Access Identity (legacy):
+        - Is a type of identity, it can be associated with CloudFront distributions
         - Essentially the CloudFront distributions "becomes" the OAI, meaning that this identity can be used in S3 bucket policies
         - Common pattern is to lock the S3 bucket to be only accessible to CloudFront
-    - The edge location gains the attached OAI identity, meaning they will be able to access the bucket
+        - The edge locations gains the attached OAI identity, meaning they will be able to access the bucket
-    - Direct access from the end-user to the bucket content can be disabled
+        - Direct access from the end-user to the bucket content can be disabled with a bucket policy
+        - OAIs can be created and used one many CF distributions and many buckets at the same time.
+It is easier to manage one OAI with one CF distribution
+    - OAC -  Origin Access Control (recommended):
+        - Used for the same purpose as OAI - restrict access to bucket to CF only
+        - If enabled CF will sign each request to S3 bucket
+        - Once enabled, we will have to adjust the bucket policy to allow request from the CF distribution
 - Custom origins:
-    - We can not use OAI to control access
+    - We can not use OAI to control access!
     - We can utilize custom headers, which will be protected by the HTTPS protocol.
 CloudFront will be configured to send this custom header
     - Other way to handle CloudFront security from custom origins is to determine the IP ranges from which the request is coming from.
 CloudFront IP ranges are publicly available